-Separate Property Transmuting to Community Property Post-Marriage
+Separate Property Transmuting to Community Property Post-Marriage in Arizona

 Generally, property a spouse acquired before marriage remains the separate property of that spouse.
 In some cases, however, it transmutes to community property.
 This can happen when the spouse that owns the property comingles it with community property.